techstackmedia/react-front-to-back/README.md

 The `useEffect` hook in the `FeedbackProvider` component is used to fetch data from the backend server (JSON server) when the component mounts.
 It fetches the feedback data from the endpoint `'http://localhost:5000/feedback?_sort=id&_order=desc'` and stores it in the `feedback` state using `setFeedback(data)`.

+A conditional block checks if `redirectTo500` is `true`.
+If so, the code utilizes the `Navigate` component to redirect the user to the `/500` route.
+This approach effectively handles `redirection` based on the value of `redirectTo500`.

 When new feedback is submitted using the `FeedbackForm` component, the `addFeedback` function is called.
 It sends a POST request to the backend with the new feedback data, and upon receiving the response, it adds the new feedback to the local `feedback` state using `setFeedback(updatedFeedbackArray)`.

 Similarly, when feedback is edited using the `updateFeedback` function, it sends a PATCH request to the backend with the updated feedback data.
 Once the response is received, it updates the corresponding feedback item in the local `feedback` state using `setFeedback((prevFeedback) => prevFeedback.map(...))`.